-When Nancy sent me a copy of her book, Resonate that has been recreated for the iPad, I knew that what I was looking through on my iPad was more than just a presentation book.
-In fact, this was more than a book -–it was Nancy sharing her thoughts, her encounters, and her inspiration with everyone.
+When Nancy Duarte sent me a copy of her book, Resonate that has been recreated for the iPad, I knew that what I was looking through on my iPad was more than just a presentation book.
+In fact, this was more than a book–it was Nancy sharing her thoughts, her encounters, and her inspiration with everyone.

 The folks at Duarte did post about Resonate’s new incarnation on their blog, and while I agree with them when they say “Resonate is the first interactive business book built using Apple’s iBooks Author”, I don’t think that iBooks Author is the only nuance that sets this book apart.